The New York Times, October 29, 1882:

 Yemen News Websites

-News Yemen in English
+News Yemen

-Yemen Times in English
+Yemen Times (archives) in English

 ABYZ: Yemen News Links